 You should not add stain on top of more stain.
 Clean the wood of any previous stain and let it dry before you apply a new one.

 Mix the stain thoroughly before you apply it.
 You will then be able to achieve a uniform tone on the wood surface, or even if you are using different colors for an ombre effect, they should blend well together.

 Applying a second coat

 A single coat is hardly enough to cover the wood surface, so you must apply a second coat.

 The best way is to wait for the first one to have dried before applying it again.

-Do not apply stain on top of an old layer if they are still wet or damp.
-Otherwise, it may absorb the stain, and you will end up with different shades that show.
+Do not apply stain on an old layer if they are still wet.
+Otherwise, it may absorb the color, and you will end up with different shades that show.